Where to Shop the Sales in Paris

 Yes, even the crème de la crème of luxury brands gets in on les soldes, often offering between 20-40% off some of last season’s items.
 From Louboutin to Chanel and Louis Vuitton to Longchamp, all the famous names can be found around the Place Vendôme or along the Rue Saint Honoré.
-This oh-so-chic part of Paris lies north of the Tuileries Garden and extends west to the Palais de l’Elysées, the home of the French President.
+This oh-so-chic part of Paris lies north of the Tuileries Gardens and extends west to the Palais de l’Elysées, the home of the French President.
 Needless to say, this area attracts a lot of tourists, window shoppers, and luxury-lovers alike.

 Place Vendôme, 75001 Paris – Metro Tuileries

-Rue Saint Honoré, 75001 – Metro Concorde
+Rue Saint Honoré, 75001 Paris – Metro Concorde

 One of Paris’s main shopping streets, the Rue de Rivoli is roughly two miles long.
 Although it runs all the way from Saint Paul in Le Marais past the Louvre to the Place de la Concorde, most of the stores lie between Hôtel de Ville and the metro stop Louvre-Rivoli.
 Along the street, you’ll find shops selling mostly fast fashion, affordable accessories or beauty products.
 It can get very crowded though, so try to go in the morning during the work week.

-For a somewhat less crowded shopping session, try the Rue du Commerce instead.
+For a somewhat-less-crowded shopping session, try the Rue du Commerce instead.
 Little-known by tourists, this tree-lined street in the 15th Arrondissement is a favorite among locals.
 Roughly 100 mid-range boutiques and budget-friendly brands sell men’s and women’s fashion, shoes and accessories, or beauty products and jewelry.

 Rue de Rivoli, 75001 Paris – Metro Louvre-Rivoli

-Rue du Commerce, 75016 Paris – Metro Commerce
+Rue du Commerce, 75015 Paris – Metro Commerce

 This pleasant open-air shopping center is often overlooked by Parisians and tourists alike.
-Situated in the 12th arrondissement, Bercy Village is home to several home décor boutiques and clothing stores, and there are also plenty of great restaurants if you work up an appetite.
+Situated in the 12th Arrondissement, Bercy Village is home to several home décor boutiques and clothing stores, and there are also plenty of great restaurants if you work up an appetite.